Monument Creek (Spring Brook tributary)

 Monument Creek is a tributary of Spring Brook in Luzerne County and Lackawanna County, in Pennsylvania, in the United States.
 It is approximately 2.8 mi long and flows through Pittston Township in Luzerne County and Spring Brook Township.
 The creek is considered to be a High-Quality Coldwater Fishery.
 It has one named tributary, which is known as Trout Creek.
 The surficial geology in the vicinity of Monument Creek consists of bedrock, Wisconsinan Till, alluvium, Wisconsinan Ice-Contact Stratified Drift, and fill.

 Course

 Monument Creek begins in a lake in Pittston Township, Luzerne County.
 It flows north-northeast for nearly a mile before passing through another pond and turning north.
 After a few tenths of a mile, it turns north-northeast again and exits Luzerne County.
 Upon exiting Luzerne County, the creek enters Spring Brook Township, Lackawanna County.
 It continues flowing north-northeast in a deep valley and re-enters Pittston Township, Luzerne County.
 It then turns northeast for a few tenths of a mile before turning north-northwest for several tenths of a mile, receiving the tributary Trout Creek from the right and crossing Pennsylvania Route 502 before reaching its confluence with Spring Brook.

-Trbituaries
+Tributaries

 Monument Creek has one named tributary, which is known as Trout Creek.